 Skip to main content

-How to Convert a String into an Integer in Python
+How to Convert a String Into an Integer in Python

 Learn how to convert Python strings to integers in this quick tutorial.

-One of the most common obstacles in Python, especially for beginners, is data type errors.
-A really common data type error happens especially when numbers are formatted as strings, leading to miscalculations incorrect insights, or flat-out error messages.
-In this tutorial, I’ll show you how to navigate these errors, and how to convert Python strings to integers.
+Data type errors are one of the most common obstacles in Python, especially for beginners.
+A common data type error happens when numbers are formatted as strings, leading to miscalculations, incorrect insights, or flat-out error messages.

-If you’re in a hurry, here’s the quickest solution to convert a string to a numeric type in Python.
 If your string represents a whole number (i.e., 12), use the int() function to convert a string into an integer.
 If your string represents a decimal number (i.e., 12.5), use the float() function to convert a string into a float.
 You can find examples below:

 # Converting a string into an integer